TrimRio/CIS_542_Project/README.md

 # Installation and Usage Guideline
 ## System Requirements
 It is recommended to run this software tool in Windows Subsytem for Linux (WSL).
 Libewf library is required to use this software tool.
-Instructions are shown in the "Installation Steps" section.
+Instructions for how to install this library are shown in the "Installation Steps" section.
 User of this tool with other operating systems may be more difficult to install the libewf library and may have unexpected behavior.
 ## Installation Steps
 1. Clone folder `git clone https://github.com/TrimRio/CIS_542_Project` or Download Zip folder from this [repository](https://github.com/TrimRio/CIS_542_Project).
 2. Download the DiskImage folder from [here](https://umassd-my.sharepoint.com/:f:/r/personal/trioux_umassd_edu/Documents/Documents/CIS_542_ProjectShare?csf=1&web=1&e=ggK5tA) and place in the project folder that was cloned/downloaded from step 1.